 Newborns at risk for hypoglycemia should have a blood test to measure blood sugar level frequently after birth.
 This will be done using a heel stick.
 The health care provider should continue taking blood tests until the baby's glucose level stays normal for about 12 to 24 hours.

-- Newborn screening for metabolic disorders, including blood and urine tests
+Other possible tests include newborn screening for metabolic disorders, such as blood and urine tests.

 Infants with a low blood sugar level will need to receive extra feedings with mother's milk or formula.
 Babies who are breast-fed may need to receive extra formula if the mother is not able to produce enough milk.
 (Hand expression and massage can help mothers express more milk.)
 Sometimes a sugar gel may be given by mouth temporarily if there is not enough milk.

 The infant may need a sugar solution given through a vein (intravenously) if unable to eat by mouth, if the blood sugar does not improve with feeding, or if the blood sugar level is very low.